FluentValidation/FluentValidation/docs/testing.md

   .WithErrorCode("NotNullValidator");
 ```

-If you want to make sure no other validation failures occured, except specified by conditions, use method `Only` after the conditions:
+If you want to make sure no other validation failures occurred, except specified by conditions, use method `Only` after the conditions:

 ```csharp
 var result = validator.TestValidate(person);